-What are the signs of tick toxicity in cats?
+What are the signs of tick toxicity in dogs?

--Throat clearing type of action where the cat opens its mouth wide with a gagging sound.
+- Throat clearing type of action where the dog opens its mouth wide with a gagging sound.
 It is often mistaken as something caught in the throat.
 Coughing, vomiting, loss of appetite and dry retching are also commonly reported.

-How can I find ticks on my cat?
+How can I find ticks on my dog?

-Finding ticks on your cat is best performed by “finger walking” through its coat rather then trying to find them visually.
-Ticks can hide every where!
+Finding ticks on your pet is best performed by “finger walking” through its coat rather then trying to find them visually.
+Ticks can hide everywhere!

 The most common areas are:

-If you find a tick on your cat it is advised to remove it immediately.
+If you find a tick on your pet it is advised to remove it immediately.
 You may use your finger, tweezers or special tick hooks.
-Keep the tick for a professional identification and seek veterinary attention promptly.
+Keep the tick for professional identification and seek veterinary attention promptly.

-What can I do to prevent ticks on my cat?
+What can I do to prevent ticks on my dog?

-The availability of commercial products that may help prevent ticks in dogs.
+There are many commercial products available that may help prevent ticks in dogs.
 Examples include Killtix collars, Frontline spray, Advantix spot-on treatment, Permoxin rinse, Proban tablets and more.
 Many of those products can be HIGHLY TOXIC FOR CATS and are not advised if you have a feline friend in the house.
-If you wish to discuss the use of certain products in cats please seek professional attention.
+If you wish to discuss the use of certain products please seek professional attention.
 No single product is totally reliable for tick prevention and daily “finger walking” is by far the most effective way to prevent tick toxicity.
-Frontline spray applied every 3 weeks helps in the prevention of paralysis ticks in cats.
-We also advise to keep your pet away for long grass and bush land and to keep its coat nice and short during tick season.
+We also advise to keep your pet away from long grass and bush land and to keep its coat nice and short during tick season.